Can Kimberly-Clark Corporation (KMB) Remain Competitive?

 KMB’s Market Performance

-KMB stocks went down by -3.70% for the week, with a monthly jump of 1.82% and a quarterly performance of 2.92%, while its annual performance rate touched 6.70%.
-The volatility ratio for the week stands at 2.22% while the volatility levels for the past 30 days are set at 1.62% for Kimberly-Clark Corporation.
-The simple moving average for the period of the last 20 days is -0.76% for KMB stocks with a simple moving average of 3.94% for the last 200 days.
+KMB stocks went down by -10.73% for the week, with a monthly drop of -6.55% and a quarterly performance of -7.12%, while its annual performance rate touched 1.25%.
+The volatility ratio for the week stands at 2.78% while the volatility levels for the past 30 days are set at 1.76% for Kimberly-Clark Corporation.
+The simple moving average for the period of the last 20 days is -8.44% for KMB stocks with a simple moving average of -4.30% for the last 200 days.

 Analysts’ Opinion of KMB